turnerlabs/cstore/docs/DOCKER.md

 ## How to Load Configuration in a Docker container running in AWS ##

 Managing configuration from the command line is not enough.
-Applications need a way to pull environment specific configuration on spin up in order to run.
+Applications need a way to pull environment specific configuration in order to run correctly.

-1. Add [docker-entrypoint.sh](docker-entrypoint.sh) script to the repo.
+1. Add [docker-entrypoint.sh](../examples/docker-entrypoint.sh) script to the repo.
 2. Replace `./my-application` in the script with the correct application executable.
 ```bash
 exec ./my-application